suncoast-devs/handbook/lessons/misc-quick-reference/how-to-turn-in-assignments.md

 ### Step 3: Add the deployed URL to your github project.

-Open your github project
-Click the _gear_ icon next to "About"
-Edit the `website` field and past the URL you received from the deployment step.
+Open your github project.
+Click the _gear_ icon next to "About".
+Edit the `website` field and paste the URL you received from the deployment step.

 ### Step 4: Turning your code in.